 Example Dissociated press

-The most common and utilitarian use of Markov chain for text generation is Spam
+The most common and utilitarian use of Markov chain for text generation is type of Spam

 living with bubble bounce fairy from diskette.